infomaestro/WinliveDJAI/README.md

 ## Documentation

-For help using WinliveDjAi, there are a variety of options:
+For help using Winlive Dj Ai, there are a variety of options:

-- [WinliveDjAi manual][manual]
+- [Winlive Dj Ai manual][manual]
-- [WinliveDjAi wiki][wiki]
+- [Winlive Dj Ai wiki][wiki]
 - [Hardware Compatibility]
 - [Creating Skins]

 ## Translation

-Help to spread WinliveDjAi with translations into more languages, as well as to update and ensure the accuracy of existing translations.
+Help to spread Winlive Dj Ai with translations into more languages, as well as to update and ensure the accuracy of existing translations.

 - [Help translate content]
-- [WinliveDjAi i18n wiki]
+- [Winlive Dj Ai i18n wiki]
-- [WinliveDjAi localization forum]
+- [Winlive Dj Ai localization forum]
-- [WinliveDjAi glossary]
+- [Winlive Dj Ai glossary]

 ## Community

-WinliveDjAi is a vibrant community of hackers, DJs and artists.
+Winlive Dj Ai is a vibrant community of hackers, DJs and artists.
 To keep track of development and community news:

 - Chat with us on [Zulip][zulip].
 - Follow us on [Mastodon], [Twitter] and [Facebook].
-- Subscribe to the [WinliveDjAi Blog][blog].
+- Subscribe to the [Winlive Dj Ai Blog][blog].
-- Post on the [WinliveDjAi forums][discourse].
+- Post on the [Winlive Dj Ai forums][discourse].

 ## License

-WinliveDjAi is released under the GPLv2.
+Winlive Dj Ai is released under the GPLv2.
 See the LICENSE file for a full copy of the license.